The Long Island Serial Killer

 On December 7, 2011, Shannan Gilbert’s clothing and some of her personal belongings were found less than 400 yards from Coletti’s home.
 Police discovered a purse, cellphone, jeans, shoes, and lip gloss in a marshy vacant field between Ocean Parkway and the bay.
 The pocketbook was discovered by Suffolk Police Officer John Mallia, whom in an ironic twist, was the first to discover a Long Island Serial Killer’s victim’s body barely a year earlier.

-Police began methodically searching the area and after more than six months and after nearly a dozen dead bodies had been found, on December 13, 2011 at 9:14 AM, the remains of Shanna Gilbert were found in a marsh about a half mile from where she disappeared.
+Police began methodically searching the area and on December 13, 2011 at 9:14 AM, the remains of Shanna Gilbert were found in a marsh about a half mile from where she disappeared.
 Although the marsh was somewhat dry at the time, police believed the marsh would have contained 2 to 3 feet of water at the time of her death.
 Drainage canals running through the area often contain water even after surrounding areas ran dry.
 Her body was found only a few feet from the Ocean Parkway road that she was trying to reach.

 Police believed that Gilbert collapsed in the marsh, exhausted, and drowned.
 Gilbert’s mother disagreed.
 She noted that Gilbert was terrified of the water and said that Gilbert would have immediately turned back if she felt water on her legs.